jcmartins/proposal/design/474-filters.md

 ### Pipelined

-When an event comes through the pipeline, load its associated filter(s) from Etcd and create "machines" that take as input the event and return whether or not that event should be passed through to the next pipeline "stage."
+When an event comes through the pipeline, load its associated filter(s) and create govaluate `EvaluableExpressions` from them.
+Then call their Eval() method.
+If the Eval() method returns true, continue, else the filter doesn't match.
 We can add caching for reuse later, but for now let's accept the GC pressure rather than having to worry about the complexity introduced by cache coherency.